cisprague/diffusion-practical-public/README.md

-# diffusion-practical
+# Diffusion-practical
 A practical on score-based diffusion generative models.
+See `diffusion-private.ipynb`.